BlueHephaestus/discord-bot-tools-and-experiments/README.md

 **Arguments:**

-message: Message to check with our regex.
+* **message**: Message to check with our regex.

-regex_query: A regex string to use with python's re library, so it should be a valid string with that library.
+* **regex_query**: A regex string to use with python's re library, so it should be a valid string with that library.

-    Example: regex_query = r"[^A-Z]"
+e.g.: regex_query = r"[^A-Z]"

-return_full_message:
+* **return_full_message**:

 If True, this function will return the entire message if it contained a match for our regex.

 If False, this function will only return a list of the strings which our regex matched.

-ignore_case:
+* **ignore_case**:

 If True, will ignore case.

 If False, will not ignore case.

 **Returns:**

 Not to be confused with regex_messages, which works with all of our messages.

 This looks at the given message to see if our regex finds a match in it.

-If True,
+If it does find a match,

 If return_full_message=True, this function will return the entire message if it contained a match for our regex.

 If return_full_message=False, this function will only return a list of the strings which our regex matched.

-If False, returns False.
+If it doesn't find a match, returns False.

 ### query_messages(client, query_str, return_full_message=True, ignore_case=True):

 **Arguments:**

-**client**: A discord.py Client Object
+* **client**: A discord.py Client Object

-query_str: A query string, we will use this to search through all logfiles for matches of this string.
+* **query_str**: A query string, we will use this to search through all logfiles for matches of this string.

-return_full_message:
+* **return_full_message**:

 If True, this function will return the entire message containing a match for our query, and information about if the matching message was from a channel in a server, a private message, or private group message.
 It will do this out of all logfiles searched.

 If False, this function will only return a list of the strings which our query matched, out of all logfiles searched.

-ignore_case:
+* **ignore_case**:

 If True, will ignore case.

 If False, will not ignore case.

 **Returns:**

 This function is literally one line to call regex_messages using our query_str to create a regex_query.
 So check the documentation there if you want to know how it works.

 We use \S*query_str\S* as our regex string, as it checks for any instances of our query string in another string, excluding bordering spaces.